Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-(ii) Suppose that $c''=\Pi_{R}(c)$ is a circle.
-This case does not occur; we show that $\Lambda(R)$ is not maximal here.

-Then the open surface $A_{1+}$ is homeomorphic to an annulus $A$ that is foliated by complete affine lines.
+(ii) This case does not occur; we show that $\Lambda(R)$ is not maximal here.
+Then the open surface $A_{1+}$ is homeomorphic to an annulus foliated by complete affine lines.
 Here, $c$ is an essential simple closed curve.
-Let $A_1$ be a component of $A \cap M_J$ containing $c$. $A_1$ covers a compact submanifold in $M$.
-Let $\Gamma_1$ denote the group of deck transformations acting on $A_1$.
-There exists an infinite-order element $g\in \Gamma_1$ sending $c$ into a component of $A_ 1 -c$ by Lemma \ref{lem:disj}.
-Also, $g^i(c)$ goes into any end neighborhood of $A_1$ for sufficiently large $i$ since $A_1/\Gamma_1$ is a closed surface.
+There exists an element $g\in \Gamma_1$ sending $c$ into a component $U_{1}$ of $A_ 1 -c$ by Lemma \ref{lem:disj}.
+Replacing $U_{1}$ by $g^{i}(U_{1})$ if necessary, we may assume that $g(U_{1}) \subset U_{1}$.
+Then $g$ is of infinite order.